Amanda-L/WashU-DM-Project2-Classification-2022/README.md

 In the problem, I picked from different models (1. k-nearest neighbors, 2.
 Decision tree, 3.
 Random Forest, 4.
 SVM, 5.
 Artificial Neural Network, and 6.
 Naïve Bayes Classifier) to do binary classification.
 For each model, I chose a hyperparameter to tune using 5-fold cross-validation.

-I compare different models in terms of their performance.
+I compared different models in terms of their performance.
 By looking at the appearance of letters, I have a pre-sense of how certain letters are harder to classify.
 For instance, D and Q would make models harder to classify.
 I also tried clustering after dimension reduction, to see whether reducing features dimension impacts the results.

 ## SP2023 Project 2 Code .ipynb and Project 2 Final Report.pdf: